duncanmcclean/cookie-notice/README.md

 }
 ```

+## Commercial addon

+Cookie Notice is a commercial addon - you **must purchase a license** via the [Statamic Marketplace](https://statamic.com/addons/double-three-digital/cookie-notice) to use it in a production environment.

 ## Security

-From a security perspective, only the latest version will receive a security release if a vulnerability is found.
+Only the latest version of Cookie Notice (v5.0) will receive security updates if a vulnerability is found.

-If you discover a security vulnerability within Cookie Notice, please report it [via email](mailto:duncan@doublethree.digital) straight away.
-Please don't report security issues in the issue tracker.
+If you discover a security vulnerability, please report it to Duncan straight away, [via email](mailto:duncan@doublethree.digital).
+Please don't report security issues through GitHub Issues.

-## Resources

-* [**Issue Tracker**](https://github.com/doublethreedigital/cookie-notice/issues): Find & report bugs in Cookie Notice
-* [**Email**](mailto:help@doublethree.digital): Support from the developer behind the addon

 <!-- statamic:hide -->